Topic: Water Into Wine. First Sign. Category: Son of Man>

 Shame and fear enveloped them.
 As a result they ran from God.
 They disrespected Him and each other.
 The man blamed God for his selfish actions, the woman blamed satan for her selfish actions and both became trapped in a web of lies.

-Now living in the reality of what they had chosen to partake of, which was to become one with both good and evil.
+They now were living in the reality of what they had chosen to partake of, which was to become one with both good and evil.
 They had given power to their selfish desires and evil to rule over them.
-As a result of their choice they activated evil and death into God’s once perfect world.
+As a result of their choice, they activated evil and death into God’s once perfect world.

 What was God’s response?

 God never changes.
 He still loves them and continues to pursue them and every individual in love.
 To reveal both His love for them and their need to be set free.
-God out of love continues to do everything out of love, to restore honour and freedom to humanity.
+As God is love He continues to do everything out of love, all to restore honour and freedom to humanity.

 At a later time recorded in John’s gospel, Jesus declares over all His disciples, ‘You are already clean because of the word I have spoken to you.’